error_outline Only administrators and department administrators can perform this action

 Overview of usage per department

 In the school insights, you can filter on the usage of one or more departments.
 The usage graph shows the number of active users per month.
-An active user is a student with at least 1 result in the previous 12 months.
+An active user is a student with at least one result in the previous 12 months.
 If you filter on the number of students per department, the graph will only count the number of active users that have a result in assignments that are allocated to courses and studies within the selected departments.

 Overview of assignment takings per department